Or Tor Kor Market shooting: Victims

 Six people (including the perpetrator) were killed and two others were injured.
 The first three security guards killed in the attack were Mr. Wicha Saengdee (age 55), Mr. Preecha Chaiya (age 44) and Mr. Somsak Thetsatomya (age 51).
 The next fatality and the intended target was Mr. Anan Panchuen (age 55), followed by a vendor Ms. Charoenyanan Satyathanaroj (age 64) and the perpetrator.

 The two injured vendors were taken to Phyathai 2 International Hospital.

 Perpetrator

-The perpetrator was identified as Noi Praidaen, a 61-year-old resident of Khong district, Nakhon Ratchasima.
+The perpetrator was identified as Noi Praidaen (น้อย ไปรแดน), a 61-year-old resident of Khong district, Nakhon Ratchasima.
 Praidaen was a former employee of the market and had an ongoing conflict with a security guard named "Mr. Nan" at the market after an incident in 2020 in which he dropped off his wife to sell dried food at the market and parked his car there.
-Nan was then accused of then slashing the vehicle.
+Nan was then accused of slashing the vehicle.
 Praidaen's family claimed he had "no known history of violence" and were "unaware of any recent tensions".